 SECTION 1 - ELECTED OFFICERS

 Elected officers of this club shall be the President, Vice-President of Marketing and Communications, Vice President of Membership, Vice President of Programs and Speakers, Secretary and Treasurer.
-Each shall be elected at the Annual Meeting and hold office for one year or until their successors are elected.
+Each shall be elected at the Annual Meeting and hold office for two years or until their successors are elected.